|Round barn, Chatham, Mississippi|

 |Cotton fields, Chatham, Mississippi|

-Not far away is another architectural curiosity, the Italianate and now-crumbling mansion Mount Holly.
+Not far away from Chatham is another architectural curiosity, the Italianate and now-crumbling mansion Mount Holly.